metafacture/metafacture-tutorial/02_Introduction_into_Metafacture-Flux.md

 To process data Metafacture can be used with the command line, as JAVA library or you can use the Metafacture Playground.

 For this introduction we will start with the Playground since it allows a quick start without additional installing.
 The [Metafacture Playground](https://metafacture.org/playground) is a web interface to test and share Metafacture workflows.
 The commandline handling will be subject in [lesson 6](./06_MetafactureCLI.md)

 In this tutorial we are going to process *structured information*.
 We call data structured when it organised in such a way that is easy processable by computers.
 Literary text documents like *War and Peace* are structured only in words and sentences, but a computer doesn’t know which words are part of the title or which words contain names.
 We had to tell the computer that.
-Today we will download a weather report in a structured format called JSON and inspect it with Metafacture.
+Today we will download a book record in a structured format called JSON and inspect it with Metafacture.

 ## Flux Workflows